DINKY 103 SPECTRUM PATROL CAR (1968-1975):

 Was there a blue version?
 There was according to the Fanderson Dinky Toys book and also confirmed by Jamie Anderson, son of the great Gerry Anderson, who has one from his father’s collection.

-Note the decals, rather than the later less colourful stickers, this implies it is an early version.
+Note the decals, rather than the later less colourful stickers, which implies it is an early version.
 This colour variant is very rare so may be a pre-production colour trial, a special for Gerry or a small production run.
 It also has a clear window rather than blue tinted which is rarer and also usually seen on the later stickered versions.

 There were three box types produced.
 The first was cardboard, the second a bubble top with a wide blue base and then finally the narrow bubble top version.